 - Mr. Kump represented International E-Z Up, Inc., the originator and manufacturer of instant portable canopies, against antitrust counterclaims filed in the company’s patent infringement case.
 After creating and implementing a targeted discovery plan, Mr. Kump brought a motion for summary judgment, which the federal court granted in a published opinion.
 (Carter v.
 Variflex, Inc., 101 F.Supp.2d 1261 (C.D.
 Cal.
 2000).)

 Admissions, Memberships & Qualifications

 California State Bar (Member, 1981)

 - United States District Courts of Arizona, California, Colorado, and Northern Illinois

-- Court of Appeals for the Federal Circuit, the Ninth Circuit and the Second Circuit, the United States Tax Court, and the United States Supreme Court
+- Court of Appeals for the Federal Circuit, the Ninth Circuit, the Second Circuit, the Seventh Circuit and the Eleventh Circuit, the United States Tax Court, and the United States Supreme Court

 - Association of Business Trial Lawyers (ABTL) (Board of Governors, 2002-2007)